nakumgaurav/Anomaly-Detection_Varitaional-Autoencoders/README.md

-A small script to demonstrate the use of Variational AutoEncoders (VAE) for detecting anomalies in MNIST dataset, the anomnalies being the absence of a particular digit in the training dataset and its presence in the test dataset.
+A small script to demonstrate the use of Variational Autoencoders (VAE) for detecting anomalies in MNIST dataset, the anomnalies being the absence of a particular digit in the training dataset and its presence in the test dataset.
 The VAE attempts to identify such a digit as an anomaly.

 Other resources on anomaly detection based on Bayesian Inference: